iFailatGitHub/Cytus-2-iM-OS-Archive/im_posts/Cherry/[#008] ROBO_Radio_LIVE performance announcement.md

 **\#PrayForPAFF**

 **KiwaHu**<br>
-Can't help but think back to Æsir-FEST.
+Can't help but think back to Æsir\-FEST.
 That's also an event hosted by a DJ...
 Robo probably won't brainwash us right?
 At least that's what I hoped (((；ﾟДﾟ))))

 **SuduMan**<br>
 This group can totally brainwash everyone with just their music!!
 I'm so excited about this!!!